-- 5.22 For avoidance of doubt, where the costs of Reinforcement are borne in full by you and any capacity created is used to accommodate new or increased connections within the ECCR Prescribed Period, the ECCR will apply (see paragraphs 5.35- 5.38). - 5.23 The costs of Reinforcement will be apportioned using one of two Cost Apportionment Factors (CAFs), dependent upon which factor is driving the requirement for Reinforcement: - The 'Security CAF'; and - The 'Fault Level CAF'. - 5.24 The following definitions are used in the application of the CAFs.
+- 5.28 The costs of Reinforcement will be apportioned using one of two Cost Apportionment Factors (CAFs), dependent upon which factor is driving the requirement for Reinforcement: - The 'Security CAF'; and - The 'Fault Level CAF'. - 5.29 The following definitions are used in the application of the CAFs.

-Existing Capacity For existing Customers their Existing Capacity will be either:- (e) the Maximum Capacity used in the calculation of their use of system charges; or (f) for Customers who are not charged for use of system on the basis of their Maximum Capacity the lower of: No. of phases x nominal phase-neutral voltage (kV) x fuse rating (A); and The rating of the service equipment.
+zaioning capacity For existing Customers their Existing Capacity will be either: the Maximum Capacity used in the calculation of their use of system charges; or for Customers who are not charged for use of system on the basis of their Maximum Capacity the lower of: No. of phases x nominal phase-neutral voltage (kV) x fuse rating (A); and The rating of the service equipment.
 Fault Level Contribution from Connection is the assessment of the Fault Level contribution from the equipment to be connected taking account of its impact at the appropriate point on the Distribution System.
 Where an existing Customer requests a change to a connection then the "Fault Level Contribution from Connection" is defined as the incremental increase in Fault Level caused by the Customer.
 New Fault Level Capacity is the Fault Level rating, following Reinforcement, of the equipment installed after taking account of any restrictions imposed by the local network Fault Level capacity.
 For the avoidance of doubt this rule will be used for all equipment types and voltages.
 New Network Capacity is either the secure or non-secure capacity of the Relevant Section of Network (RSN) following Reinforcement.
 Whether secure or non-secure capacity is applicable depends upon the type of capacity that can be provided from the RSN.
-For example, if the capacity provided to the Customer by the RSN is secure, but the capacity

-- requested by the Customer at the point of connection is non-secure, the secure capacity will be used.
-See Example 12.
+For example, if the capacity provided to the Customer by the RSN is secure, but the capacity requested by the Customer at the point of connection is non-secure, the secure capacity will be used.
+See Example 24.
 The capacity to be used will be based on our assessment of the thermal ratings, voltage change and upstream restrictions and compliance with our relevant design, planning and security of supply policies.
-The equipment ratings to be used are the appropriate operational rating at the time of the most onerous operational conditions taking account of seasonal ratings and demand.
-Relevant Section of Network (RSN) is that part or parts of the Distribution System which require(s) Reinforcement.
-Normally this will comprise: the existing assets, at the voltage level that is being reinforced, that would have been used to supply you (so far as they have not been replaced) had sufficient capacity been available to connect you without Reinforcement; and/or the new assets, at the same voltage level, that are to be provided by way of Reinforcement.
+The equipment ratings to be used are the appropriate operational rating at the time of the most onerous operational conditions taking account of seasonal ratings and Relevant Section of Network (RSN) is that part or parts of the Distribution System which require(s) Reinforcement.
+Normally this will comprise: the existing assets, at the Voltage Level that is being reinforced, that would have been used to supply you (so far as they have not been replaced) had sufficient capacity been available to connect you without Reinforcement; and/or the new assets, at the same Voltage Level, that are to be provided by way of Reinforcement.
 Where it is unclear what assets would have supplied the Customer in the event that sufficient capacity had been available, the existing individual assets with the closest rating to the new assets will be used.
-See Example 13.
-There may be more than one RSN (e.g. at different voltage levels).
+There may be more than one RSN (e.g. at different Voltage Levels).
 Required Capacity is the Maximum Capacity agreed with the Customer.
 In the case of multiple connections (e.g. a housing development) it may be adjusted after consideration of the effects of diversity.
 Where an existing Customer requests an increase in capacity then it is the increase above their Existing Capacity.

-5.25 The 'Security CAF' is applied, where the costs are driven by either thermal capacity or voltage (or both) as assessed against the relevant standard.
+5.30 The 'Security CAF' is applied, where the costs are driven by either thermal capacity or voltage (or both) as assessed against the relevant standard.
 This rule determines the proportion of the Reinforcement costs that should be paid by you as detailed below.

-$$Security \ CAF = \frac{Required \ Capacity}{New \ Network \ Capacity} \times 100\%$$
+$$Security \ CAF = \frac{Required \ Capacity}{New \ Network \ Capacity} \times 100\% \hspace{0.5cm} (max \ 100\%)$$

-(max 100%)